Skip to content

 General Resources:

-The mission of Diversity Abroad is "to create equitable access to the benefits of global education by . . . connecting diverse students to resources and opportunity."
-The Diversity Abroad website is a launching point for student stories and other resources.
-Below is a series of questions for BIPOC students to consider when preparing for a term abroad.
+The mission of DA Global is "to create equitable access to the benefits of global education by connecting diverse students to resources and opportunity."
+The DA Global website is a launching point for student stories and other resources.

 The following are articles written by BIPOC education abroad alums that contain annotated tips for navigating your education abroad experience.